ministryofjustice/moj-frontend/docs/components/add-another/_overview.md

 - should contain up to 3 fields
 - has hidden unique labels

-#### Screen 1: The landing screen.
-The fieldset label is in hidden text.
+#### Screen 1: The landing screen

-#### Screen 2: When the ‘Add another’ button is selected, the fieldset label needs unique hidden text.
-A red remove button appears to the right of the last field.
-It also needs unique hidden text.
+#### Screen 2: When the ‘Add another’ button is selected a red 'remove' button appears to the right of the last field.

 ### Things to consider

-When you're considering the 'add another' component, find out where the information is coming from that people are entering.
+When you're exploring the 'add another' component, find out where the item information items is coming from.
 For example a paper form, notes, a spreadsheet or legacy software.
-This may affect how people will need to use it.
+This will affect how people use it.

+The [‘add to a list’ pattern](/patterns/add-to-a-list/) enables users to review the items that they've added.
+This may more appropriate for helping users to add a lot of items.

-Switching from this component to the [‘add to a list’ pattern](/patterns/add-to-a-list/) later on will involve redesigning the user journey.
-If
+If you expect users to add more, complex items (that need reviewing) it might be better to start off using the pattern.
+This is because switching from the 'add another' component to the pattern later on will involve redesigning the user journey.

 ### Similar or linked components